Best hiking dogs

 Stay hydrated, pals!
 Water is essential for both you and your four-legged hiking buddy.
 Whether it's a collapsible bowl or a fancy doggy hydration pack, ensure you've got enough agua to keep those tails wagging and those tongues lapping.

-5. Equipment (Least and collar or harness)
+5. Equipment (Leash and collar or harness)

 Keep your adventure buddy close!
 A sturdy leash and collar (or harness) must ensure your dog stays safe and secure during your trek.
 It's the golden rule of hiking: always leash up to protect your pup and respect the trail and its inhabitants.